lemos999/Sub-Translator-Gemini-API-/README.md

 3.  **Batch Processing:** The text is grouped into manageable chunks according to the user-defined size.
 These chunks are then formatted into a strict JSON structure using the ID Anchoring protocol.
 4.  **Reassembly:** Once the AI returns the translated JSON, the system validates its integrity, re-sorts it by ID, and meticulously reassembles it with the original, untouched Metadata to produce the final, perfectly synchronized subtitle file.

-## Technical Deep Dive: The Core Translation Protocol
+## Core Technology: The AI Communication Protocol

 ### The Breakthrough Solution: "ID Anchoring" with Forced JSON Mode